Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Appendix

-\textit{Image Verbalization.} The image verbalization models are used to generate captions or potentially related questions.
-Our experiments use the VinVL model trained on the MSCOCO image caption task~\citep{zhang2021vinvl} to verbalize images.
+The image verbalization models are used to generate potentially matched captions or related questions for an image.
+Our experiments start from the image caption generation model, which is trained on the MSCOCO image caption task~\citep{zhang2021vinvl} to generate related captions or queries to verbalize images.

+We can first directly generate image-related captions as the image verbalization results using the image caption model provided by VinVL~\citep{zhang2021vinvl}.
+As shown in E.q.~\ref{eq:caption}, we first detect the image objects in the images and then feed the predicted classes and region features of detected objects to the VinVL model.
+In our experiments, we fix the parameters of the VinVL-based image caption model and generate the caption for each image.

-We can first generate captions as image verbalization by setting generated tokens up to 20 and beam size to 5.
-For the caption generation, we feed the labels and region features of the detected object as inputs.
-During training the query generation model, we concatenate the image-related query, image caption, and image regional features as the input.
-Then we randomly mask the tokens in the query and train vision-language models to fill in the masked positions.
-We truncate the query, image captions, and image region features with the max lengths of 40, 30, and 50, respectively.
+During generating image-related queries, as shown in E.q.~\ref{eq:query}, we concatenate the image-related query, image caption, and image regional features as the input.
+We continuously train the VinVL-based image caption model by randomly masking the tokens in queries, and optimizing vision-language models to fill in the masked positions.
+Different from image caption models, our query generation method tries to align the semantics in image captions and image pixel features instead of mapping the predicted classes and regional image features of detected objects, which can help vision-language models better understand the image semantics~\citep{DBLP:journals/tcyb/HuangPW21}.

+During training and inference, we set the generated tokens up to 20 and the beam size to 5.
+We truncate the queries, image captions, and image region features with the max lengths of 40, 30, and 50, respectively.
 The mask probability is set to 0.15.
+More experimental details can be referred to~\cite{zhang2021vinvl}.